Technologicat/unpythonic/HACKING.md

   - Even though it can be more pythonic to pass arguments by name, passing them positionally should not be ruled out.
   - **Parameters that change the least often**, and hence are meaningful to partially apply for, should **go on the left**.
     - For higher-order functions this usually means the user function on the left, data on the right.
-  - To say `def f(other, args, *things*)` in situations where at least one `thing` is always required, the correct signature is `def f(other, args, thing0, *things)`.
+  - To say `def f(other, args, *things)` in situations where passing in at least one `thing` is mandatory, the correct signature is `def f(other, args, thing0, *things)`.
-    - This makes it explicit that at least a `thing0` must be supplied before `f` can be meaningfully called. **`curry` needs this information to work properly.**
+    - This makes it explicit that at least a `thing0` must be supplied before `f` can be meaningfully called.
+      - **`curry` needs this information to work properly.**
     - The syntactic issue is that Python has a Kleene-star `*args`, but no [Kleene-plus](https://en.wikipedia.org/wiki/Kleene_star#Kleene_plus) `+args` that would *require* at least one.
-    - The standard library doesn't bother with this distinction, so e.g. `map` may fire prematurely when curried.
+    - The standard library doesn't bother, so e.g. `map` may fire prematurely when curried.
 (Hence we provide a curry-friendly wrapper for `map`.)

 - **Be functional** ([FP](https://en.wikipedia.org/wiki/Functional_programming)) when it makes sense.
   - Don't mutate input unnecessarily.
 Construct and/or edit a copy instead, and return that.